adjust/adobe_air_sdk/README.md

 The global partner parameters will be merged with the partner parameters added to an event / ad revenue / subscription.
 The partner parameters added to any of thes packages take precedence over the global partner parameters.
 Meaning that, when adding a partner parameter to any of these packages with the same key to one added globally, the value that prevails is the partner parameter added to any of these particular packages.

-It's possible to remove a specific global partner parameter by passing the desired key to the method `removeGlobalPartnerParameter` of the `Adjust` instance.
+It's possible to remove a specific global partner parameter by passing the desired key to the method `removeGlobalPartnerParameter` of the `Adjust` class.

 ```actionscript
 Adjust.removeGlobalPartnerParameter("foo");
 ```

-If you wish to remove all keys and values from the global partner parameters, you can reset them with the method `removeGlobalPartnerParameters` of the `Adjust` instance.
+If you wish to remove all keys and values from the global partner parameters, you can reset them with the method `removeGlobalPartnerParameters` of the `Adjust` class.

 ```actionscript
 Adjust.removeGlobalPartnerParameters();